isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1810.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+Fortigate UTP - 60F / Fortigate UTP - 100F - Fortigate 60F UTP (With SOC) - Package (FG-60F)

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Unified Threat Management

 ### Contact Information
-Web URL: WWW.D-CONNECT.NET <br>Contact Hotline: 8001014209 <br>Contact Email: SALES@D-CONNECT.NET <br>
+2069

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.